stylus-education/superheroes-python/README.md

 Note: This tech test is deliberately loose.
 We're looking for your opinions and coding style.

-Above all, Build Circle value clear, well tested code.
+Above all, stylus value clear, well tested code.

 1. Familiarise yourself with the code.
 Feel free to point out any issues or opinions you have about it.
 No right answers here but hopefully will drive good discussion.